danielsitek/dgp-cookie-consent/README.md

 ### `window.CookieConsentTranslations`

-Object to pass translation configuration to consent modal window.
+Object to pass translation to consent modal window.
 This needs to be placed before the consent script src tag.

 ### `window.CookieConsentModalOpen()`